PowerNukkitX/PNX-Website/PowerNukkitX/faq/worldConverter.md

 > Theoretical detachment from practice is the greatest misfortune.
 > <p align="right">- Leonardo da Vinci</p>

-Practicing this skill only takes three steps and will only take about 2 minutes of your time.
+The steps for practicing this skill are divided into three steps, and you can master it in about 2 minutes.

 Before we begin, we need to prepare the following two files: